-Ben Sareen appeared for the claimant.
+Ben Sareen represented the claimant.

-Multiplex Construction Europe Ltd v Gordon Alan Dunne [2017] EWHC 3073 (TCC)
+Multiplex Construction Europe Ltd v Dunne [2017] EWHC 3073 (TCC)

 This was an application for summary judgment under two personal guarantees.
 Multiplex had engaged DBCE as a subcontractor on a number of different projects.
 In order to help DBCE with cash flow, Multiplex entered into an agreement to lend £4m as advance payments for future works guaranteed by Mr Dunne personally.
-Multiplex argued that these were indemnities.
-Mr Dunne argued that they were guarantees containing only secondary obligations.
+Multiplex argued that these were indemnities. a contract to complete by a certain date Mr Dunne argued that they were guarantees containing only secondary obligations.